 What services can the Foundation provide?

 The Foundation will offer comprehensive planned giving services at Union, and our advancement staff will be available for a variety of educational workshops and other seminars designed to help you understand how the Foundation can benefit you at tax time.
-Contact the University Relations office to schedule a workshop at your next church function, civic club meeting or other event.
+Contact the Foundation office to schedule a workshop at your next church function, civic club meeting or other event.

 How can I give to the Foundation?